micmejia/bible-dump/NKJV/Joshua/Josh 24.md

 Israel served the Lord all the days of Joshua, and all the days of the elders who outlived Joshua, who had known all the works of the Lord which He had done for Israel.

 ###### 32
-The bones of Joseph, which the children of Israel had brought up out of Egypt, they buried at Shechem, in the plot of ground which Jacob had bought from the sons of Hamor the father of Shechem for one hundred [^g]pieces of silver, and which had become an inheritance of the children of Joseph.
+The bones of Joseph, which the children of Israel had brought up out of Egypt, they buried at Shechem, in the plot of ground which Jacob had bought from the sons of Hamor the father of Shechem for one hundred pieces of silver, and which had become an inheritance of the children of Joseph.

 ###### 33
 And Eleazar the son of Aaron died.
 They buried him in a hill _belonging to_ Phinehas his son, which was given to him in the mountains of Ephraim.